criminalking/criminalking.github.io/about.md

 permalink: /about/
 ---

-Hello, my name is Conny Lu, and I am a senior undergraduate student at Tsinghua University, graduating July of 2017 with a B.E degree in Automation(EECS).
+Hello, my name is Xinran(Conny) Lu, and I am a senior undergraduate student at Tsinghua University, graduating July of 2017 with a B.E degree in Automation(EECS).
 This is my [CV]({{ "Resume_LuXinran.pdf" | relative_url }}).
 Now I am working with Prof. [Yebin Liu](http://media.au.tsinghua.edu.cn/liuyebin.jsp) in Broadband Network & Digital Media Lab.

 ### Research Interests